Travels from California, USA

 Widely regarded as one of the most dynamic young speakers currently on the circuit, Seth’s ideas have been featured in many prestigious publications, including the Wall Street Journal, Huffington Post and the Globe and Mail.

-With his finger on the pulse of today’s changing workforce, Seth blends storytelling from his own personal experience working with category leading brands while leveraging cutting edge research to develop fresh perspectives on the key strategic issues most relevant for today’s leaders.
+With his finger on the pulse of the changing nature of work and leadership, Seth Mattison blends storytelling from his own personal experience working with category-leading brands with cutting-edge research to develop fresh perspectives on the issues most relevant for organizations to thrive today.

 “In this new world, it's not about how you want to communicate," Seth Mattison tells his audience, “it's about how the person you want to reach and connect with wants to be communicated with."
 Setting out his vision for dynamic profitable business in the digital age, he explains, "We all have to be flexible in this new space."